 - Scale: €30/$30/user/month (billed annually)

-Best for: Service-based businesses needing appointment booking integrated with basic CRM software functionality, especially those that prioritize data privacy.
+Best for: Service-based businesses needing appointment booking integrated with simple CRM functionality, especially those that prioritize data privacy and GDPR compliance.

-2. Zoho CRM - Best for overall simple CRM balance
+2. Zoho CRM — Best overall balanced simple CRM

-Next up, we have Zoho CRM.
-Now, Zoho CRM gets praised for being both functional and accessible, which is why it deserves a second place on our list especially for small businesses entering the simple CRM world.
-The interface guides users through customer management processes without the need for intense training, which removes typical barriers to CRM adoption while helping organize contacts and track deals.
+Next up is Zoho CRM.
+It gets praised for being both functional and accessible, making it a strong choice especially for small businesses entering the simple CRM world for the first time.
+The interface guides users through customer management without intense training, and the free plan supporting three users lets teams start immediately without financial commitment.

 Key features: